Caffeine is a stimulant—and it’s the most widely used stimulant in the world.

 In Part 4 of our series on caffeine, we’ll examine alternatives to drinking coffee or energy drinks.
 Curious how caffeine affects the body and brain?
 Take a look at Part 2.
 In Part 1, we examined the caffeine content in various drinks.

-About The Raleigh House
+Holistic Healing at The Raleigh House

 The Raleigh House is a residential treatment center located in Denver that believes addiction isn’t just a physical problem.
 Our master’s level trained therapists get to the root cause of addiction and will help you develop a strategy to manage and enjoy life without drugs or alcohol.
 Fill out our form or contact us today to learn more about our 90-day drug and alcohol addiction treatment programs.